-(c) Personal responsibility and accountability
+(c) Personal responsibility and accountability (s 4C, PSAS Act)

 - (i) A Member must be responsible and accountable for their use of public resources. - (ii) A Member must be prepared for their claims to be made publicly available. - (iii) A Member must be able to publicly justify their use of public resources.